georgebina/ghd-wiki/README.md

     - Define the GH_TOKEN variable under *Environment Variables* by setting its value to a GitHub Token that you can generate from GitHub in order to enable Travis to commit on your GitHub repository.
 To obtain that value, you need to go to *GitHub* and under *Settings* there is a *Personal access tokens* section.
 Use the *Generate new token* button to generate a token and enable the options under the *repo* category.
 Copy the token value and use it to define the value of the *GH_TOKEN* variable

 - You need to push some changes to GitHub on the *master* branch to force an initial build that will fix the links for the generated website to be for your project, rather than for the forked project.
-One possibility is to edit this file and push it to the repository, then you should find the updated website on GitHib Pages.
+One possibility is to edit this file and push it to the repository, then you should find the updated website on GitHub Pages.

-- Check on the Travis website and see when the build is finalied, then your project GitHub Pages will be up-to-date and you can use the generated website.
+- Check on the Travis website and see when the build is finalised, then your project GitHub Pages will be up-to-date and you can use the generated website.

 ##Note